-Since Blue Planet the world has been in an eco frenzy but let’s be honest it’s a little heartbreaking that it took do long.
+Since Blue Planet the world has been in an eco frenzy.
+Yet, let’s be honest it’s a little heartbreaking that it took do long.
 However, I guess if anyone’s is going to make us wake up it’s going to be the legend that is David Attenborough!
 At least now everyone is listening and let’s hope it’s not all a little too late!

-None of this is new to me, I’ve been brought up as a nature lover and a tree hugger!
+I’ve been brought up as a nature lover and a tree hugger, so none of this is new to me.
 My mum ran her own company that was based on creative community workshops that focused on making something new out of something old.
-She brought us up veggie and worked for the wildlife trust – and has always instilled upon me to look after this beautiful world of ours – because we only have one!
+She brought us up veggie and worked for the wildlife trust.
+She has always instilled upon me to look after this beautiful world of ours – because we only have one!

 This I am thankful for – I must admit, myself, like the majority have played a part in not taking care of the planet but as I’ve got older that eco warrior within me has been born again!
 Now, I can’t say I live a perfectly sustainable lifestyle and nor will I pretend I do but I am increasingly making more eco-friendly choices in my lifestyle, so that hopefully one day it will make a difference!
 It is possible – countries like Sweden are now waste free Denmark get over 40% of its power from renewable sources.

 If you too were touched by Attinbourough’s soft subtle voice as he described a horrific sea of plastic or generally want to try to make a sustainable change – here are some tips below!

 When it comes to household waste toiletries are one of the worst – microbeads, facewipes and cotton buds all contribute to the destruction of our planet!
 People can make the smallest changes to live a more eco-friendly lifestyle!

 WooBamboo are a great brand cleaning up the dental world and offer a variety of plastic free products!
 It’s bamboo brush gives a squeaky clean with a range of tasty toothpastes all eco-friendly!